Asplenium scolopendrium: Cultivation

 The American variety is reputed to be difficult to cultivate (making conservation efforts for it even more troublesome); due to this, most, if not all, cultivated individuals are derived from the Old World subspecies.

 Herbal medicine

 This fern was used in the 1800s as a medicinal plant in folk medicine as a spleen tonic (hence an archaic name for the genus, "spleenworts") and for other uses.

+Other uses

+A manuscript written by Katharine Palmer in the 18th century contains a recipe for hart's-tongue ale.